LambdaLabsML/distributed-training-guide/03-multi-node/README.md

 Error reporting/handling becomes extremely important with more than 1 node.
 Networking issues are very common, and there are some subtle things that you need to ensure are identical between the machines.

-### Shared network drive
+## Managing your python virtual environment across nodes

-Shared network drives are the easiest way to maintain the same data/environment on all nodes.
-When you create a python virtual environment in a shared network drive, all nodes will be able to use the same python executable.
+For this the easiest approach is to create your python virtual environment in a shared network drive that all nodes can access.
+This way all of your nodes are using the exact same python executable/environment.

-Additionally, you can put all of your data and code in the shared directory as well.
+Creating the virtual environment is the same as normal, you just want the directory to be shared.

+## Mangaging your dataset/model checkpoints across nodes

+Again, the easiest approach here is to keep your data in a shared network drive.
+One thing to note is that shared network drives are slower to read from than node local drives.
+If you run into slowdowns in data loading, you can copy the data or model into node local storage.

 When using `transformers` or `datasets`, make sure to set the `$HF_HOME` environment variable to control where huggingface downloads both datasets and model weights.